substance/legacy-docs/substance/publish/content.md

     $ git push origin 0.1.x

 Now that you pushed your changes to your fork, the last step is filing a [Pull Request](https://help.github.com/articles/using-pull-requests) on Github.
 We'll review your submitted article and put it live as soon as possible.

+## Bundle your document repository

+You can also bundle your own document repository using a simple command.

+    $ io-bundle <docs-dir> <bundle-dir>

+You just need to take the contents of your fresh `<bundle-dir>` and put it on a webserver.
+As you can imagine, you can use that workflow for simple blogging.
+Have fun!